 You should be able to go home the same day or the day after.

 You may return to normal activities when you feel comfortable to do so, usually after a week.
-You do not need to avoid lifting, but you may find it uncomfortable if you lift heavy weights during the first 2 to 4 weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.